 Nokia announced that they would only be releasing one MeeGo device in 2011, which is probably something that Intel weren’t very impressed with.

-MeeGo was created when both Nokia and Intel merged their two Linux based operating systems Maemo and Moblin, and Intel were obviously hoping that the new platform would turn into a major one for smartphones.
+MeeGo was created when both Nokia and Intel merged their two Linux-based operating systems, Maemo and Moblin.
+This collaboration aimed to leverage the strengths of both platforms to create a versatile and powerful operating system that could compete with the likes of Android and iOS.
+Intel was obviously hoping that the new platform would turn into a major one for smartphones, offering a robust alternative to the existing giants in the mobile OS market.

 Latest Geeky Gadgets Deals